Want your kids to protect the planet? Teach them these unique ways to care for the environment that the whole family can do!

 5. Shop at farmers markets

 Every Sunday, my family and I make a short trek to our local farmers market for fresh food.
-Sure, we still head to the grocery store to pick up the items we couldn’t find at the market.
+Sure, we still head to the grocery store to pick up the items we can’t find at the market.
 But by shopping at farmers markets, we’re helping to care for the environment.

 6. Read about the world

-Bonus: Buy reusable household items
+7. Buy reusable household items

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.